futureson/Covidpageviews/README.md

 The image above shows how people's attention to all wiki topics has changed at the point where people's mobility has changed(**Mobility**).
 The previous results for covid and mental health remain the same, while for non-covid disorders, there is a very significant change at the mobility change point.
 The main effect is mainly on chronic diseases.
 Such results suggest that covid is causing a medical shortage and that measures to restrict mobility significantly impact those who need to take medication for a long time.

 We compare the impact of different countries on the covid topic in the figure below, and the chosen event is still the point at which people's mobility changes.
 There are significant differences in behaviour patterns across countries and regions.
-Feel free to play with this figure!

  {% include coun_time_rdd.html %}

+> Feel free to play with all the figures!

 # Conclusion

 1. From the pageviews analysis, we know that government have delay reactions when facing with COVID-19, and the implementation of policies generally take several weeks.
 We also observe that when people are forced to stay at home, they search more on covid-related pages, especially those related pandemic and physical health.
 Besides, restrict movement measures damage people’s mental health, they are searching on Wikipedia to relief anxiety and depression.

 2. People in different countries and regions react differently to covid.
 Despite increasing concern about covid, people do not seem to be surprised by the blockade, which has had less impact than the discovery of the first infected patient in their region.
 Covid has also led to increased mental health needs, but this needs to be given more attention by society when making decisions.
 Restrictions on mobility may significantly impact people with other diseases requiring long-term medication, and policymakers must consider this when developing policies.

 # One last word